D3rPole/BS-LightToSerial/arduinoLibrary/readme.md

 The type of light event.
 According to the original author, these are the corresponding lights:

 Type 0-4 are the 5 main lights.

 0 = no light (turn completely off)

 1 = blue light on

 2 = blue light flash

 3 = blue light fade out

 4 = none

 5 = red light on

 6 = red light flash

 7 = red light fade out

 Type 12 and 13 are the speed of the left/right laser (Type 2 and 3) and the event value controls the speed.

     int BS_LightEvent.value

-The value of the event (corresponds to different things depending on the event type, for example, brightness or rotation speed)
+The value of the event.
+Corresponds to different things depending on the event type, for example, brightness or rotation speed.

 **IMPORTANT!** `type` equals 255 if the given event was not a lighting event (or if something else went wrong).
 Make sure to add a check if `event.type == 255` to make sure you are only using good values!